 Gallbladder Cancer: Treatment Choices

-There are various treatment choices for gallbladder cancer.
+There are many treatment choices for gallbladder cancer.
 Which may work best for you?
 It depends on a number of factors.
 These include the location and stage of the cancer.
-Factors also include your age, overall health, and what side effects you’ll find acceptable.
+Other things to think about are your age, overall health, the goal of treatment, and what side effects you’ll find acceptable.

 Learning about your treatment options